How to transfer from PCC to a four-year school

 - Find equivalent classes at PCC.
 If we have an equivalency guide, it will be in our list of transfer schools.
 If we don’t have a guide, look for a transfer guide on their website.
 This might be called a “course equivalency table” or a “transfer equivalency guide” – you may have to look under several names.
 If you can’t find one, contact an advisor at your transfer school to create a transfer guide for you (see the next step).

 Step 3: check with an advisor at your future school

 Don’t skip this step, even if you’re pretty sure you are taking the right classes.
 Every few terms, touch base with an advisor in your future major.

-- Ask them to evaluate your transcript (they look at your past classes and tell you which will transfer).
+- Ask them to evaluate your transcript (they look at the classes you have taken and tell you which ones will transfer).